Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the numerical performance of our analyzed SGD-type methods for training nonsmooth neural networks.
-All numerical experiments in this section are conducted on a server equipped with an Intel Xeon 6342 CPU and an NVIDIA GeForce RTX 3090 GPU, running Python 3.8 and PyTorch 1.9.0.
+In this section, we aim to show that our proposed scheme \eqref{Eq_Framework} can yield efficient stochastic subgradient methods for training nonsmooth neural networks.
+By choosing the auxiliary function $\phi(m) = \norm{m}_1$, we consider the following sign-map regularized momentum SGD method (SRSGD),

-We evaluate the numerical performance of Algorithm \ref{Alg:GSGD} by comparing it with previously released SGD-type methods in the community, including Lion\footnote{ available at \url{https://github.com/google/automl}.} and heavy-ball SGD\footnote{ available in torch.optim.}.
-It is important to note that these previously released SGD-type methods can be regarded as Algorithm \ref{Alg:GSGD} with a fixed $\theta_k = \theta_0$ throughout the iterations.
-On the other hand, as discussed in Section 3.2, our analysis enables the sequences of stepsizes $\{\eta_k\}$ and $\{\theta_k\}$ to diminish in the rate of $o(1/\log(k))$, which almost remains constant throughout the iterations.
+Although the formulation of the SRSGD is similar to the SIGNUM developed in \cite{bernstein2018signsgd}, these two methods differ in the choice of the stepsizes for $\{\xk\}$ and $\{\mk\}$.
+In SIGNUM, the stepsizes for $\{\mk\}$ are fixed as a constant while the stepsizes for $\{\xk\}$ are diminishing.
+On the other hand, the ratios of the stepsizes for $\{\mk\}$ and those for $\{\xk\}$ are fixed as a constant in SRSGD.
+As a result, the existing results on the convergence of SIGNUM is restricted to differentiable cases, while the convergence of SRSGD enjoys convergence guarantees in minimizing nonsmooth nonconvex path-differentiable functions.

-Therefore, in our numerical experiments, we focus on testing the numerical performance of Algorithm \ref{Alg:GSGD} with the stepsizes $\{\eta_k\}$ and $\{\theta_k\}$ that diminish more rapidly than the rate of $o(1/\log(k))$, for a better illustration of its efficiency.
-We test the performance of the compared SGD-type methods for training ResNet-50 \citep{he2016deep} on image classification tasks using the CIFAR-10 and CIFAR-100 datasets \citep{krizhevsky2009learning}.
-The batch size is set to 128 for all test instances.
+We evaluate the numerical performance of the SRSGD by comparing it with previously released state-of-the-art methods, including Lion (\url{https://github.com/google/automl}) \cite{chen2023symbolic}, Adam \cite{kingma2014adam}, and AdamW \cite{loshchilov2017decoupled}.
+In our empirical analysis, we specifically investigate the efficiency of the SRSGD method in training ResNet-50 \citep{he2016deep} for image classification tasks on the CIFAR-10 and CIFAR-100 datasets \citep{krizhevsky2009learning}.
+It is worth mentioning that the ResNet-50 neural network employs ReLU as its activation function, hence the loss functions in our numerical experiments are non-Clarke-regular but definable.
+Moreover, we maintained a batch size of $128$ and a fixed weight decay parameter of $10^{-4}$ for consistency across different test cases.
+All numerical experiments in this section are conducted on a server equipped with an Intel Xeon 6342 CPU and 4 NVIDIA GeForce RTX 3090 GPUs, running Python 3.8 and PyTorch 1.9.0.